 I enjoy working with longitudinal data.
 This is the second article in a series about using Bezier curves to smooth large data point fluctuations and improve the visibility of the patterns unfolding.
 This current article focuses on using machine learning algorithms to train network models to recognize patterns and trends reflected in Bezier curve trajectories of student academic performance.

 This demonstration features ALGLIB, one of the better available numerical analysis libraries for C# programmers that offers several easy-to-use machine learning methods.
 (Later in this series, we will examine MS CNKT for C# routines.)
 ALGLIB for C# is available and licensed appropriately as a free, single-threaded edition for individual experimentation and use or as a commercial, multi-threaded edition for purchase.
 For this demonstration, I will explain at some length how to download and build the free edition as a class library that will need to be included as a reference for the demonstration program to work.
-For reference, I refer the reader to the ALGLIB Wikipedia page for a description and history, the ALGLIB website for download information and an excellent on-line User’s Guide, and to the download itself for a detailed User’s Manual in .html format.
+For reference, you can go to the ALGLIB Wikipedia page for a description and history, the ALGLIB website for download information and an excellent on-line User’s Guide, and to the download itself for a detailed User’s Manual in .html format.

 Working with ALGLIB